Meaning of Factoring

 Maturity factoring, also known as collection factoring, is a type of factoring service in which the client sells his invoice to the factor.
 In return, the factor pays the client for such invoices either on the date of maturity or any date after the date of maturity.
 In this factoring arrangement, the factor does not pay the client any money in advance.
 For example, an invoice maturing on 25th August 2016 shall be either paid off on 25th August 2016 or any other date after maturity is decided between the client and the factor.

 Difference between Advance and Maturity Factoring

 Under advance factoring, the factor provides the client with pre-advance on uncollected and non-due receivable at a particular rate of interest.
-This can also be termed as financing facility.
-On the other hand, maturity factoring is an arrangement where the factor provides the client with payment of the account receivables at the end of collection period or on the day of collection of receivables, whichever is earlier.
+This can also be termed a financing facility.
+On the other hand, maturity factoring is an arrangement where the factor provides the client with payment of the account receivables at the end of the collection period or on the day of collection of receivables, whichever is earlier.

 Factoring is an important aspect for any business that wants to remain focused on its main business activities rather than spending its energies on collecting payments from its debtors.
 Advance factoring and maturity factoring are two types of factoring services that the business may opt for depending on its suitability.
 Both factoring services serve the business with money for their invoices.
 If the business needs money for the invoice immediately, then it may opt for advance factoring.
 And if there is no immediate requirement of cash for invoices, then the business may opt for maturity factoring.